Single-gate, multipartite entanglement on a room-temperature quantum register: Verifying Entanglement with Multiple Quantum Coherences

 \subsection{Multipartite entanglement}

 We consider and compare two methods to generate multipartite ($L\geq2$) entangled states: through \emph{sequential} one- and two-qubit gates at individualized order, and through a single \emph{parallel} gate at first order.
 While the approach to verifying multipartite entanglement is similar to the bipartite setting, the quantum circuits become more complicated (Fig. \ref{fig:mqc_L2_L3}a).
-Neither the parallel or the sequential gate takes the form $CX_{\pi/2}^{\otimes L}$ on the register.
+Neither gate takes the form $CX_{\pi/2}^{\otimes L}$ on the register.
 In the parallel case, this is because the rotation geometry is unique for each qubit, with some nuclear qubits conditionally rotated off resonance according to $CR_{\theta}= \ket{0}\bra{0}_e \otimes R_{\hat{n}_0}(\theta) + \ket{1}\bra{1}_e \otimes R_{\hat{n}_1}(\theta)$.
 In the sequential case, this is because each individualized DD sequence creates crosstalk errors on the other qubits.

-In any case, it is necessary to apply local gates prior to entanglement in order to prepare the desired GHZ state (see Fig \ref{fig:mqc_L2_L3}b).
-These gates can be understood as setting the basis of each qubit to compensate the crosstalk effects of the sequential protocol or to match the parallel entangling gate's geometry, such that a GHZ state is the result.
+In either case, it is necessary to apply local gates prior to entanglement to prepare the desired GHZ state (see Fig \ref{fig:mqc_L2_L3}b).
+These gates set the basis of each qubit, compensating for the crosstalk effects of the sequential protocol or matching the parallel entangling gate's geometry.
 Although the necessary local gates can in principle be predicted based on analytical theory, in practice it is more effective to optimize them numerically, especially since the local gates themselves suffer from crosstalk.
-See Sec.~\siMQC~of the Supplementary Information for details of this optimization method together with simulations of its efficacy; additional experimental considerations of the MQC method can be found in Methods \S\ref{sec:experimental_MQC_methods}.
+See SI Sec.~\siMQC~for optimization details and Methods \S\ref{sec:experimental_MQC_methods} for additional experimental considerations.

+Starting with $L=2$ (two nuclear qubits), we can design a parallel three-qubit entangling gate with any subset of $(q_1,q_2,q_3)$; Fig. \ref{fig:mqc_L2_L3}c shows the example of $e$, $q_1$, and $q_2$.
+Since any residual entanglement with the spectator nuclear qubit will lower the entangling gate fidelity, the $L=2$ gate parameters must be selected such that crosstalk on the spectator qubit is unconditional (see SI Sec.~\siNucGates~ for details).
+The MQC method is also sensitive to such effects; residual entanglement manifests as multi-frequency beating in the signal (see SI Sec.~\siMQC~ for theoretical analysis and exemplary data).
+The single-frequency oscillation observed in Fig. \ref{fig:mqc_L2_L3}c, with $L=2$, confirms that the gate creates a tripartite entangled state as desired.
+The sequential approach (with optimized crosstalk corrections) also generates a tripartite state with the expected MQC signal (Fig. \ref{fig:mqc_L2_L3}d); however, the sequential gate duration is almost 50\% longer than the parallel gate.